Faboslav/villages-and-pillages/.github/assets/modrinth/description.md

 <br>

-<p>Villages&Pillages is a structure mod that brings an exciting twist to Minecraft by introducing hostile and unfriendly pillages, providing a thrilling contrast to the peaceful villages.</p>
+<p>Villages & Pillages is a structure mod that brings an exciting twist to Minecraft by introducing hostile and unfriendly pillages, providing a thrilling contrast to the peaceful villages.</p>

 <p>The mod will receive seasonal updates, with the first season featuring the addition of Witch Villages!</p>